oVirt/ovirt-system-tests/docs/general/running_tests.md

     (***) - Remote machine through which we'll connect to the remote end of the tunnel.
 ```
-After creating the tunnel, web-ui will be available at `https://localhost:8443/`
+After creating the tunnel, web-UI will be available at `https://localhost:8443/`

 Poke around in the env
 ------------------------

-You can now open a shell to any of the vms, start/stop them all, etc.:
+You can now open a shell to any of the VMs, start/stop them all, etc.:
 ```
     $ cd deployment-basic-suite-4.0
     $ lagocli shell engine